Camping is about connecting with your loved ones and with nature; not hiding away in your tent.

 Add in the 41” ceiling height, and those numbers are pretty typical for two-person tents.

 Although tents that possess the same ‘X’ support structure typically have a shallow sloped roof, Sierra Designs has managed to build a shelter that provides maximal volume without utilizing a crossbar.

-Still, if you are giant, you may not have enough room inside.
+Still, if you are a giant, you may not have enough room inside.